pinpt/charts/README.md

 ## Legal

-Copyright (c) 2018 by PinPT, Inc. All source code available in this repository are public domain.
+Copyright (c) 2018-2019 by Pinpoint Software, Inc. All source code available in this repository are public domain.